hdigital/parlgov-web/docs/assets/parlgov-codebook.md

 The classification leads to eight party family categories: Communist/Socialist, Green/Ecologist, Social democracy, Liberal, Christian democracy, Agrarian, Conservative, Right-wing.

-Parties that can not be classified into the eight categories are coded as 'spec' in the [party](/data/table/view_party/) table with more details in the [party family](/data/table/party_family/) table (e.g. [AUT Martin](https://en.wikipedia.org/wiki/Hans-Peter_Martin%27s_List)).
+Parties that can not be classified into the eight categories are coded as 'spec' in the 'party' table with more details in the 'party family' table (e.g. [AUT Martin](https://en.wikipedia.org/wiki/Hans-Peter_Martin%27s_List)).
 These are mainly special issue parties without a clear left/right profile.

-We use one classification for the entire history of a party and do not record changes (e.g. [FIN SP|P](http://www.parlgov.org/explore/FIN/party/200)).
+We use one classification for the entire history of a party and do not record changes (e.g. [FIN SP|P](https://parlgov.fly.dev/data/parties/fin/200/)).

-We add further information about party families in a separate table (see [party family](/data/table/party_family/)).
+We add further information about party families in a separate table (see 'party family').

 ### Elections